 I’m making this report available to all of my existing followers now.

-And I’d like to send you a copy today as well… completely free.
+And I’d like to send you a copy today as well…

 But that’s not the only money-making opportunity I have for you today.

 I’ve found two more exciting opportunities I’d like to give you as well.